Bharath-kolekar/cogone/README.md

 - **Documentation**: Check this README and API docs
 - **Issues**: GitHub Issues for bugs and feature requests
 - **Discussions**: GitHub Discussions for questions
+- **AI Systems**: Refer to individual system documentation files

 ---

 Built with ❤️ for the Indian market.
-Making app development accessible to everyone through voice commands.
+Making app development accessible to everyone through voice commands and advanced AI assistance.